aprs434/aprs434.github.io/README.md

 Feel free to join our public [Telegram Group](https://t.me/aprs434) for the latest news.

-## Opportunity to Set a Standard for LoRa Data Compression
+## Setting a Standard for LoRa Data Compression
 LoRa permits sending any of the [full 128 ASCII character set](https://en.wikipedia.org/wiki/ASCII#Character_set).
 Hence, there are ample opportunities for data compression, namely:

 |**Frame Field**|**Characters or Codes**|